kueblc/mocktuyacloud/README.md

 Feel free to take part either by applying any part of this code to your project or by submitting code, logs, feedback, suggestions, data back my way

+### Note: For the purposes of flashing custom firmware, I now recommend tuya-convert as it is better supported and designed strictly for this purpose

 ## Work in progress!
 Please do not use this unless you really know what you are doing.
 You can break things with this!
 That's on you

 ## Steps to upload a custom firmware